 Baking soda is an odor neutralizer with natural whitening abilities.
 Add half a cup of baking soda to your regular laundry detergent for sparkling white sheets.
 Baking soda boosts the detergent’s cleaning power.
 It gives you clean white, odor-free bed sheets.

 The citric acid in lemons is a natural bleaching agent.
-Pour the juice of 1 lemon into your washing machine with your regular detergent for whiter sheets.
-If you pre-soak your sheets in vinegar, the citrusy fragrance also neutralizes the lingering smell of vinegar.
+One method is to juice one lemon and pour this juice into your washing machine with your regular detergent for whiter sheets.
+If you pre-soak your sheets in vinegar before doing so, the citrusy fragrance will neutralize the lingering smell of vinegar.

 Bleach is known for whitening everything.
 In fact, bleach even whitens your colored fabric if you accidentally spill some on it.
 You may be surprised to learn that using bleach to whiten your sheets actually has the opposite effect.